bluedragonsecurity/xinyiquan-rc/README.md

 DISCLAIMER
-This kernel rootkit is just for educatinal purpose and shouldn't be used for any illegal activities, use this at your own risk.
+This kernel rootkit is just for educational purpose and shouldn't be used for any illegal activities, use this at your own risk.